+\textit{Reliability} concerns the extent to which the data and the analysis are dependent on the specific researchers \cite{Wohlin:2012}.
+Ideally, a study should be able to be repeated by other researchers and achieve the same results \cite{Yin:2018}.
+In software engineering it is not usual to address this concern \cite{Cruzes:2011}, and authors conducting thematic analysis and other coding-based methods often state that they cannot guarantee that the coding of data in thematic analysis is entirely void of bias, as for example \cite{MAKINEN:2016}.
+However, in other knowledge areas in which qualitative analysis is much more advanced (such as psychology and sociology), reliability and, specifically, author bias is addressed using inter-coder agreement (ICA) techniques.
+In this study, we made a great effort to address this threat to validity, as our validity procedure established (see Section~\ref{method-ica}).

-This section describes the ICA analysis to assess the validity of our study.
-For this purpose, we report the values of the several variants of Krippendoff's $\alpha$ coefficient achieved during the codification process.
-A precise definition and interpretation of these measures is summarized in Section \ref{method-ica} and Appendix~\ref{appendix-ica}.
+The next subsections describe the ICA analysis to assess the reliability and replicability of our study.
+For this purpose, we report the values of several Krippendoff's $\alpha$ coefficients achieved during the codification process.
+A precise definition and interpretation of these measures are summarized in Section~\ref{method-ica} and Appendix~\ref{appendix-ica}.